Building a Healthy Relationship between ESG and Your Supply Chain

 Unifying Silos of Data

 Achieving ESG-related goals takes shared values, mission, and matrixed thinking and understanding.
 With outsourced production as the norm across industries, direct visibility into the supply chain and its impacts is extremely complex.
 At the heart of it all is data–lots of it.
 The challenge is, by definition, a multi-enterprise one that requires a multi-enterprise solution.
-According to Sustainability Consortium, approximately 25% of organizations have visibility of their supply chain beyond tier one.
+According to the Sustainability Consortium, approximately 25% of organizations have visibility of their supply chain beyond tier one.
 Due to the complex nature of supply chains, this is alarming as most businesses need visibility beyond tier one to achieve ESG goals and for reporting compliance.

 With 65-95%1 of an organization’s carbon footprint squarely within its value chain, all eyes are on supply chain teams (e.g., procurement, manufacturing, logistics) to put the pedal to the metal to know the ins and outs of their value chain and execute on achieving ESG goals (e.g., lower emissions, diverse suppliers, etc.).
 That’s where e2open’s emphasis on a connected supply chain comes in.
 Managing connections beyond tier one is more important than ever.

-Can you imagine what’s possible when you gain visibility through technology solutions and visibility permeates all tiers?
+Can you imagine what’s possible when you gain visibility through technology solutions, and visibility permeates all tiers?
 A supply chain with a multi-tier business network at the core has the ability to reduce obstacles that can eliminate the inherent disconnectedness and lack of transparency in supply chains and elevate what’s possible.
 The utilization of technology that tracks the flow of materials and business processes from the source through delivery to the end customer is another crucial component.
 Understanding your supply chain is one thing.
 Making that data consumable and taking actions to drive meaningful change based on that data—that’s where the magic happens, and sparks really start flying.

 Measuring Impact and Long-Term Value